 Disability data cubes are available for subsets of data from the Disability Services National Minimum Data Set (DS NMDS) collection.
 Prior to January 2009 this dataset was known as the Commonwealth State/Territory Disability Agreement National Minimum Data Set (CSTDA NMDS).

 The publications associated with these cubes may also be downloaded in full.
-Additional disaggregation of data may be requested using the ad hoc client request form.
-A charge may apply for ad hoc data requests to recover costs.
+Additional disaggregation of data may be requested via a customised data request.
+The length of time it takes to complete a request depends on a number of factors and a charge may apply to recover costs.